 Free from fear at last.
 Averill celebrates Jeanette’s rescue, by giving her a tour of her dream city.
 They return to the Piazza San Marco and visit the Byzantine splendor of the Basilica.

-Afterwards, they cross the piazza and have coffee and hot chocolate at Florian’s, the first coffee house in Europe.
+Afterwards, they cross the piazza and have coffee and hot chocolate at Florian’s, the epitome of elegance.

 Moving through the silence and shadows of the side canals, they can easily imagine what it was like when only oars and sails ruled the watery streets of the city.

-The glide beneath the Bridge of Sighs.
-Such a romantic name, but it was the pathway between the palace and the prisons.
+They glide beneath the Bridge of Sighs.
+Such a romantic name, but the little bridge was the pathway between the Ducal Palace and the cells, where the prisoner had his last glimpse of freedom.
+A sigh of despair that evolved to something far less mournful.